Official Language in Oman - Arabic

 Being a magnet to tourists now, Oman has signs and instructions in English which makes travelling easier here.
 The English speaking population is sprouting far and wide in the nation and widely encouraging the use of the same.

-Another primary language used in Oman is Baluchi which is one of the oldest Indo-Iranian languages.
-It is said that Oman was housed by a huge group of ethnic Baloch migrants which led to the settlement of the Baloch population and the domination of Baluchi as a popular language in Oman.
+Another primary language in Oman is Baluchi which is one of the oldest Indo-Iranian languages.
+It is said that Oman was housed by a huge group of ethnic Baloch migrants which led to the settlement of the Baloch population and the domination of Baluchi is a popular language in Oman.
 The Baluchi language is known to be closely adjoined to Semitic languages used in Ethiopia.
 This language is written in the Urdu-Arabic scripture and famously known for its poetry.

 Languages by Immigrants

 Arabic countries including Oman being discovered rich in crude oil invited a lot of labourers to travel across and venture here.
-The major populations which settled across were Sindhis, Persians, Gujratis, Portuguese and Somalis.
+The major populations which settled across were Sindhis, Persians, Gujaratis, Portuguese and Somalis.
 Therefore there was a rich variety in the immigrant languages which also benefited Oman’s ethnicity.
 Oman thrives in job opportunities thus becoming a huge hub for importing labour.

 Oman is engulfed in the multiplicity of languages and manages to stick to the native roots.

-Indigenous LanguagesThere are some indigenous languages that vary between regions in Oman.
+Indigenous LanguagesThere are some indigenous languages in Oman that vary between regions.
 In the Dhofar region, a Semitic language called Jibbali or Shehri is spoken by a small native population.
 It is spoken by Omani tribes like Shahra and Bait Ash-Shaik who are generally nomadic or semi-nomadic.
 It is mostly a spoken language with no particular script or tradition of writing.